Sethpaien/vitasploit/README.md

   - `exit` -> Terminate the interactive shell

 **ROP mode:**
-- In the main html file (`index.html`) set `initMemoryHole(true)`;
+- In the main html file (`index.html`) set `var doROP = true`;
 - With this setting the script will launch a pre-programmed, firmware dependent, ROP chain;
 - You can use the functions availabe at `include/functions.js` and `include/functions_ex.js` to interact in a SDK-like fashion with the Vita;
 - Several batch tests are available at `include/tests.js`.
 Simply uncomment them under Run_Tests() and the tests will run after the exploit is ready;
-- The following tests are currently implemented for firmwares 3.00, 3.01, 3.15 and 3.18:
+- The following tests are currently implemented for firmwares 2.02, 2.12, 3.00, 3.01, 3.15 and 3.18:
   - `testStructs()` -> MrNetrix's test for custom structure allocation
   - `Test_Modules()` -> Based on CodeLion/BrianBTB/BBalling1's module dumping code and complemented by nas's sysmodule loading code.
 Forces all user modules to be loaded into memory and dumps them to "dumps" folder
   - `Test_Memblock()` -> A simple memory alloc/free test using the SceLibKernel syscalls